Learning Abroad Center

 Credits

-This course will help students to understand and value the importance of social networks as a strategic tool for companies.
-Students will also understand how social networks allow the company to improve in areas like strategic position, financial situation, increase in sales, improvement of the supply chain, etc. At the end of this course, students will have a command of the use of networks in the company’s strategy as well as a strategic vision of its importance in the company’s communication strategy.
-In order to achieve these goals, students must complete readings and case preparation, present these practical cases in class, and prepare a final project applying all the knowledge acquired during the course.
+This course will help you understand and value the importance of social networks as a strategic tool for companies.
+You will also understand how social networks allow the company to improve in areas like strategic position, financial situation, increase in sales, improvement of the supply chain, etc. At the end of this course, you will have a command of the use of networks in the company’s strategy as well as a strategic vision of its importance in the company’s communication strategy.
+In order to achieve these goals, you must complete readings and case preparation, present these practical cases in class, and prepare a final project applying all the knowledge acquired during the course.

 Currently the way in which people interact is changing.
-We live in a new digital and technological era, and an important actor in this change, without a doubt, is social networks.
-Social networks represent today a real revolution in the way we communicate.
-According to The Global State of Digital in 2019, prepared by HootSuite and We Are Social, it is estimated that 3,484 million people already use social networks regularly, 45 percent of the world’s population.
+We live in a new digital and technological era, and an important factor in this change are social networks.
+Social networks today represent a real revolution in the way we communicate.
+According to The Global State of Digital in 2019, prepared by HootSuite and We Are Social, it is estimated that 3,484 million people already use social networks regularly, 45%of the world’s population.
 This data reveals the importance that these platforms already have in our lives.
 In different recent events, such as the so-called Arab Spring or the 2020 elections to the US presidency, the importance of social networks and how they can shape people’s opinions was verified.
 If thanks to Facebook we can influence who will be the next president of a country or incite or promote a social revolution, how will it not be decisive to position a brand, sell a product, improve the image of a company, or launch a new service?

 Syllabus for The Business of Social Media